 Finding the Facts

-It is well known that the zinc/iron alloy layers of standard hot-dip galvanised coatings are hard in nature (in excess of 200HV—often harder than the base steel itself).
-Conventional hot-dip galvanised coatings, consisting of alloy layers with a soft zinc outer layer, therefore provide in essence a buffer stop coating which withstands knocks and abrasion.
-The soft nature of continuous galvanised lacquer coating (75 HV) coupled with the low coating thickness indicates that these coatings will not have the same ability to withstand rough handling compared to conventional hot-dip galvanised items.”
+“It is well known that the zinc/iron alloy layers of standard hot-dip galvanized coatings are hard in nature (in excess of 200HV—often harder than the base steel itself).
+Conventional hot-dip galvanized coatings, consisting of alloy layers with a soft zinc outer layer, therefore provide in essence a buffer stop coating which withstands knocks and abrasion.
+The soft nature of continuous galvanized lacquer coating (75 HV) coupled with the low coating thickness indicates that these coatings will not have the same ability to withstand rough handling compared to conventional hot-dip galvanized items.”

 Poor Performance from Plated Coatings